projg2/nattka/doc/usage.rst

 be used to specify multiple targets, in particular ``*`` enables all known arches.

+If a bug is marked ``ALLARCHES``, the ``apply`` command automatically applies other keywords suitable for stabilization on all arches.
+If this is not desirable, ``--ignore-allarches`` can be used to disable it.

 If you do not wish for NATTkA to apply keywords locally, and just print the list for you, pass ``-n`` (``--no-update``).